 • Tank conditions

 your aquarium must have an efficient filtration system.
 A filtration system helps to remove organic waste and remove uneaten food from the tank.
-That will help to maintain good water quality in the yank.
+Also, that will help to maintain good water quality in the yank.

 Bettas are highly susceptible to heat shock, so it is important that the aquarium temperature does not fall below 690 Fahrenheit and should always be between 780 and 800 Fahrenheit.